-After almost a decade in the corporate world, Mirna decided that it was time to pursue her dream of becoming a nutritionist and helping others discover the marvelous power of food that changed her life.
+After almost a decade in the corporate world, Mirna decided that it was time to pursue her dream of becoming a nutritionist and helping others discover the marvellous power of food that changed her life.
 She is a passionate Registered Holistic Nutritionist™ and a graduate of the Canadian School of Natural Nutrition.
 Mirna is thrilled to be working with the CSNN Alumni Association.
 She combines her past administrative, planning, analytical and account management experience to support all the wonderful CSNN graduates.

 Having gone through her own set of health issues and been a chronic yo-yo dieter, she has finally made her peace with food and has been able to maintain her weight.
 Mirna believes in eating real foods, as close to nature as possible and aiming for local, fresh produce from various colors, flavors and textures.
 While she loves to cook, she does not think that you need to spend hours in the kitchen to be able to eat healthy.
 As such, she focuses on healthy eating for the busy person with simple, nourishing meals.
 When she’s not deciphering nutrition labels or reviewing the latest research, you can find her on a train or on a plane exploring the hidden gems that our planet has to offer.

 Mirna’s specializes in weight management and detoxification.
 She inspires her clients to finally ditch the diet, love their body and feel the glow within.
-You can check out her latest blog, recipes & offerings at www.vitamimi.com.
+You can check out her latest blog, recipes & offerings at TheNaughtyNutritionists.com

 Elena Pintilie, R.H.N., graduated from the Canadian School of Natural Nutrition (CSNN) in the fall of 2013.
 She is passionate about healthy living, using foods\herbs to re-claim and maintain health, as well as restoring harmony in body and soul.
 To keep up to date with everything that can be learned about nutrition and health, Elena has volunteered for the one and only Canadian Holistic Nutrition Conference for the past 3 years, and is looking forward to many more.
-To complement her nutrition certificate, she is currently studying Traditional Herbalism at the Living Earth School of Herbalism, and is also a student member of the Ontario Herbalist Association.
+To complement her nutrition certificate, she is currently studying Traditional Herbalism at the Living Earth School of Herbalism, and is also a Board Director and student member of the Ontario Herbalist Association.